 For 524D & 524E, in AY 2016-2017, 100% of candidates met target and scored "Proficient" on the rubric.
 At the end of the course, program faculty examined the evidence to determine student learning in each area.
 In AY 2017-2018, 100% of candidates met target by scoring at least 80% on the rubric.
 Because the assessment and rubric are tied to CEC standards and state standards, candidates' artifacts demonstrated student learning and mastery of CEC and content standards.
 Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have evaluated the evidence to review student learning, and based on the analysis of the results, faculty will introduce information about and promote research into various replacement behaviors to promote creative behavior management.
+In AY 2018-2019, 100% of candidates met target and scored at least 80% or better on the rubric.

-For 524A: Implementing the plan of action from AY 2016-2017 provides evidence of positive learning for the candidates in differentiating content and process of curricula in their teaching based on the analysis of this year's results.
+For 524A: Implementing the plan of action from AY 2018-2019 provides evidence of positive learning for the candidates in differentiating content and process of curricula in their teaching based on the analysis of this year's results.
 The additional assessment aligned with the NAGC/CEC Standards supports the analysis that candidates are showing competency and proficiency in their teaching.
-The continued assessment should specify the areas that candidates may need to improve as they grow as competent and proficient teachers.
-The additional assessment may need to be revised or incorporated with the original assessment to gain specific understanding of candidates' ability to provide differentiation in learning for their students with gifts and talents.
+Candidates expressed an increase in collaboration within the course in planning differentiated content and process of curricula.
+Based on the analysis of the results in 2018-2019, in 2019-2020 the continued assessment to specify areas that candidates may need to improve as they grow as competent and proficient teachers will be taken to continue to maintain a pattern of continuous improvement.

-For 524C: Although 100% of candidates met target in AY 2016-2017 and in AY 2017-2018, program faculty have reviewed the evidence to ensure student learning of basic communication and reading skills will continue to be promoted in the early intervention program.
+For 524C: Although 100% of candidates met target in AY 2016-2017, AY 2017- 2018, and AY 2018-2019 program faculty continue to review the evidence to ensure student learning of basic communication and reading skills will continue to be promoted in the early intervention program.
 A change was made in the course to offer more practice with candidates in mastering basic communication and reading skills.

-For 524D & 524E: Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to ensure student learning, and based on the analysis of the results, faculty will continue to introduce information about and promote research into various replacement behaviors to promote the development of creative behavior management plans.
+For 524D & 524E: Although 100% of candidates met target in AY 2016-2017, AY 2017-2018, and AY 2018-2019 program faculty continue to review the evidence to ensure student learning, and based on the analysis of the results, faculty will continue to introduce information about and promote research into various replacement behaviors to promote the development of creative behavior management plans.
 This effort to engage in program improvement will strengthen candidates' knowledge, skills, and dispositions relating to growing as responsive professionals.